BrenoAlberto/juriscrape/README.md

+# THIS README IS VERY OUTDATED - will update soon

-# TJ API and Crawler
+## TJ API and Crawler

 The two services are efficient and customizable, designed to handle a large volume of court cases.
 They have a robust capacity to manage and handle multiple simultaneous requests for cases without compromising speed or resource usage.